Colorado's Travis Hunter 2-3 Weeks Away from Return After Injury, Deion Sanders Says

 While the hype has cooled to some degree after two consecutive losses, the Buffaloes showed a ton of fight against the Trojans last week and still have a chance to re-establish themselves as a bowl team and possibly even a ranked team.

-Arizona State has struggled to a 1-4 start, so Colorado should be the favorite with or without Hunter, but there is little doubt that the return of such a top-notch athlete would inject some much-needed life into a Buffaloes team that has hit the skids.
+Arizona State is off to a 1-4 start, so Colorado should be the favorite even without Hunter, but there is little doubt that the return of such a top-notch athlete will inject some much-needed life into the Buffaloes once he is cleared.